 Introduction

 Given the current uncertainty in the equities and bonds markets, market participants may be considering how to protect their investments and enhance their strategies.
 In our previous paper, we spoke to the diversification characteristics of commodities compared with stocks and bonds, and how the S&P GSCI has reflected this.
 In this paper, we reintroduce another important commodities index: the Dow Jones Commodity Index (DJCI).
-With 26 years of history and a more balanced approach to commodity investing, the DJCI has historically offered both increased diversification and superior performance as compared to other indices, including the S&P GSCI and the Bloomberg Commodity Index (BCOM).
+With 27 years of history and a more balanced approach to commodity investing, the DJCI has historically shown both increased diversification and superior performance as compared to other indices, including the S&P GSCI and the Bloomberg Commodity Index (BCOM).

 Part I: Methodology and Performance

 First, by emphasizing liquidity, rather than world production, the DJCI offers a unique measurement of the commodities market.
-Liquidity, which is proxied by the total dollar value traded of all outstanding contracts, determines the overall weight, and therefore the importance of individual constituent commodities within the index.
+Liquidity, which is proxied by the total dollar value traded for all outstanding contracts, determines the overall weight, and therefore the importance of individual constituent commodities within the index.